rbisdorff/Digraph3/docSphinx/tutorial.rst

    Indeterminate pairwise comparison example

 Only eight, out of the fifteen critics, have seen both movies and the positive opinions do neatly balance the negative ones.
-A global statement that *mv_PE* is '*at least as good rated*' as *mv_NP*  may in this case hence neither be validated, nor invalidated; a preferential situation that cannot be modelled with any scoring approach.
+A global statement that *mv_PE* is '*at least as well rated as*' *mv_NP*  may in this case hence **neither be validated, nor invalidated**; a preferential situation that cannot be modelled with any scoring approach.

 It is fair, however, to eventually mention here that the *Graffiti* magazine's average scoring method is actually showing a very similar ranking.
 Indeed, average scores usually confirm well all evident pairwise comparisons, yet *enforce* comparability for all less evident ones.